-It’s not uncommon to hear phrases such as “no pain no gain” when talking about trauma bonds.
+Trauma bonding is an exciting term that can be defined in many ways.
+One definition of trauma bonding is the strong, negative emotional ties between two people who have experienced something difficult or painful together.
+It’s not uncommon to hear phrases such as “no pain, no gain” when talking about trauma bonds.
 We will explore this idea and what it means for trauma bonds with our dualistic approach to trauma bonding- exploring both the good and bad sides.

 Trauma bond survivors experience a wide range of emotions that are often difficult to cope with, such as shame or guilt.
 These feelings can lead to self-destructive behaviors like addiction or cutting themselves.

-- One common sign is feeling emotionally dependent on one’s partner to meet all emotional needs without reciprocation from them doing so for you; this lack of reciprocity creates an imbalance within the relationship, resulting in resentment towards your partner even if they have done nothing wrong.
+One common sign is feeling emotionally dependent on one’s partner to meet all emotional needs without reciprocation from them doing so for you.
+This lack of reciprocity creates an imbalance within the relationship, resulting in resentment towards your partner even if they have done nothing wrong.

-- They are often treated in such ways where they feel less than human, experiencing verbal attacks, manipulation, or rage whenever it suits the perpetrator(s) needs.
+- They are often treated in ways where they feel less than human, experiencing verbal attacks, manipulation, or rage whenever it suits the perpetrator(s) needs.

 - Another concept inherent to trauma bonding is Stockholm syndrome; this type of trauma bonding usually occurs when the individual is being held hostage or abused by their captor.

-- Victims may develop feelings of trust and affection towards a person who continues to use fear tactics; part of Stockholm syndrome can include having positive emotions about one’s abuser- believing that they are justified for treating the victim poorly.
+Victims may develop feelings of trust and affection towards a person who continues to use fear tactics; part of Stockholm syndrome can include having positive emotions about one’s abuser- believing they are justified for treating the victim poorly.

 The first type we will explore is trauma-based love-bombed relationships which often occur when someone is vulnerable (such as recovering from a traumatic experience.)

-- It involves overwhelming the target with affection or attention, sometimes to make up for the lack of these things in childhood.
+- It involves overwhelming the target with affection or attention, sometimes to compensate for the lack of these things in childhood.

-- The term “love bombing” was first coined in 1973 by social anthropologist professor Margaret Mead but expanded into pop culture.
-It is now frequently associated with romantic partners who shower each other with flattery and gifts, not realizing they are actually masking abuse and control tactics.
+The term “love bombing” was first coined in 1973 by social anthropologist professor Margaret Mead but expanded into pop culture.
+It is now frequently associated with romantic partners who shower each other with flattery and gifts, not realizing they are masking abuse and control tactics.

-- You can deal with toxic relationships by recognizing the difference between a toxic person and an abusive one, making changes in yourself, and cutting ties if necessary.
+You can deal with toxic relationships by recognizing the difference between a toxic person and an abusive one, making changes in yourself, and cutting ties if necessary.

 - These types of relationships are difficult to pinpoint because they involve someone who isn’t necessarily hostile always.

-2) Subjective vs. Objective Standards
+Subjective vs. Objective Standards

 Toxic people are not objective in their behavior, so it’s unlikely they will treat everyone around them the same way you’re treated.